Tyler Attardo

-Tyler Shaun Massimo Attardo (born September 10, 2001) is a Canadian professional soccer player who plays as a forward for the Thunder Bay Chill in USL League Two.
+Tyler Shaun Massimo Attardo (born September 10, 2001) is a Canadian soccer player who plays as a forward for FC Manitoba in the Prairies Premier League.

 Early life

 Attardo played youth soccer with FC Northwest and Winnipeg Phoenix FC and was also a member of the Manitoba provincial team at the U13 and U15 levels.
 In 2017, he participated in a Residency Academy program in Italy with Chievo, returning again in 2018, spending five months with the club on each occasion.
 He also trained with Chilean club Rangers de Talca for two weeks.

 University career

 In 2023, he began attending York University, where he played for the men's soccer team.
 On September 7, 2023, he scored a hat-trick in a 3-1 victory over the Waterloo Warriors.
 On October 28, he scored a brace to lead the team into the semi-finals.
 In his first season, he was named an OUA West First Team All-Star.